Sunday, May 31, 2026

 THE Headache!

-Sometimes, honestly, I do not suite understand all the hoo-ha, all that jazz.
+Sometimes, honestly, I do not quite understand all the hoo-ha, all that jazz.
 After all, it is blood.
 It has to perform very many functions, do its duty non-stop, and real well, right?
 It has to forever flow.
 Imagine how tough it must be, especially through all those capillaries, carrying oxygen there, taking back all that muck, and so on.
 Rough stuff, right?!?

 Then there are the people in your life, neighbours, vendors, colleagues, students, relatives, and, absolutely not to forget, your own self!
 Poor blood!
 Would boil, right?
 As a result, now and then, it decides to shoot up, though never ever down, some small mercies!
 But normal, if you look at the whole shebang from the perspective of that poor, sticky, messy, tirelessly over-working fluid!